oldkingcone/slopShell/README.md

 For this shell to work, you need 2 things, a victim that allows php file upload(yourself, in an educational environment) and a way to send http requests to this webshell.

+Thank you for all the support the community has given, it means alot to us.
+Now for things that will be added to this shell, to make it even more awesome.

+ - Mutual TLS, with the ability to generate a CA on the fly(if thats possible that is.)
+ - More refined dropper/shell itself, to ensure that the shell will not be stumbled upon for prolonged access.

 Basic Usage Video(Hosted on Youtube):

 [![Video Showing Usage](https://i.ytimg.com/vi_webp/FywNszpfDJo/maxresdefault.webp)](https://www.youtube.com/watch?v=FywNszpfDJo)